Abel Tasman National Park: Location and size

 The park does not extend beyond Mean High Water Mark on the adjacent coast.
 Between Mean High Water and Mean Low Water Springs, the beaches are gazetted as a Scenic Reserve, covering 7.74 sqkm in total.
 The Tonga Island Marine Reserve adjoins part of the park.

+The Abel Tasman Monument, though not located in the park, commemorates the first contact between Europeans and Māori and is located near the northern end of the park.

+Climate

+Ecology

+Abel Tasman National Park stands out from most other National parks of New Zealand, given that a large area of it has undergone extensive environmental modification in its history.
+Early European settlers burned or cleared much of the forest, only to find that the soil was unsuitable for farming.
+This practise not only destroyed much of the shrubland and forests, but also introduced invasive plants found throughout the modern-day park.
+However, as time progresses, the original ecosystems and forests are slowly returning.

+The park contains varied habitats, including coastal forests, sub-alpine bogs, and sand dunes.
+As a result of this diversity, many different species can be found.
+The islands of the park, in particular Tonga Island, Motuareronui / Adele Island and Fisherman Island which are the largest, have been disturbed less and have no introduced mammalian predators.
+As a result the islands have species not found elsewhere in the park and there are more restrictions to visitor access.

+Flora

+Though much of the parkland is pasture or covered with shrubs, valley areas contain forests of rātā, mataī, miro and hinau.

+Fauna

-Some of the birds that frequent the park are petrels, shags, penguins, gulls, terns, and herons.
-Possums, wild pigs, deer, and goats also frequent the park.
+Over 70 species of birds have been recorded in the park.
+Some of the birds that can frequently be seen are petrels, shags, penguins, gulls, terns, and herons.
+Possums, wild pigs, deer, and goats can also be seen in the park.

+Conservation and human interaction

+Activities and access

 The Abel Tasman Coast Track is a popular tramping track that follows the coastline and is one of the Department of Conservation's Great Walks; the Abel Tasman Inland Track is less frequented.
 Other walks in the park, such as the Wainui Falls Track are considered 'short walks'.
 Kayaking, camping and sightseeing are other activities.

 Access to the park is usually via the small settlement of Mārahau or Kaiteriteri (by water taxi).
 The nearest large town is Motueka, 20 km to the south.
+Dogs (excepting guide dogs) are not allowed in the park.

 Management

 The Department of Conservation administers the National Park.
-The Scenic Reserve is administered by the Tasman District Council Chief Executive and Department of Conservation’s Nelson/ Marlborough Conservator.
+The Scenic Reserve is administered by the Tasman District Council Chief Executive and Department of Conservation’s Nelson / Marlborough Conservator.
 Activities in adjoining coastal waters are Tasman District Council's responsibility.
 These areas operate under separate regulations.

+Management of the national park is divided into three types of "places", where visitor access and use differs between type: